naftalic/ddmif/causal_inference.md

 $$

 The variance of the sum of two random variables is equal to:

 $$
 \begin{align}
    V(X+Y)=V(X)+V(Y)+2C(X,Y)
 \end{align}
 $$

-where C(X,Y) is the covariance measuring the amount of linear dependence between two random variables X and Y.
+where $C(X,Y)$ is the covariance measuring the amount of linear dependence between two random variables X and Y.